EdgeNet-project/edgenet-legacy-2024/docs/index.md

 These controllers usually run inside the cluster and communicates with the kube-api server to fulfill certain functionalities.

 ## How to use EdgeNet?
-EdgeNet is an open source kuber
-To use EdgeNet, we have provided tutorials for different putposes.
+EdgeNet is an open source kubernetes cluster extension.
+You can install EdgeNet to your local cluster for testing or use the global EdgeNet testbed.
+We have provided tutorials for different putposes below:

 * [Create my own EdgeNet cluster](cluster_creation.md)
 * [Registering a tenant into EdgeNet](tenant_registration.md)